gimlet editorial an eye for the detail

 OCR Examiner for English Literature A-Level

-Specialisms: English literature, art history, linguistics, Initial Teacher Training, education, ESL, visual arts, literary and commercial fiction, poetry
+Specialisms: English literature, drama, theatre studies, art history, linguistics, Initial Teacher Training, education, ESL, visual arts, literary and commercial fiction, poetry

 WHAT I DO